rune/aileron/readMe.md

 ## Error handling

-- Aileron automatically wraps all your handlers in a try-catch block and sends an error response if an uncaught error occurs.
+- Aileron automatically wraps all your middlewares / handlers in a try-catch block and sends an error response if an uncaught error occurs.
 - This prevents your node server from crashing :)
 - Aileron allows you customize these error handlers.
 - You can supply an `errHandler` and a `badInputHandler` when you initialize Aileron.